-3.7.1 A safety collar on the propeller shaft, within 0.5 inches of the leading end of the strut or a safety collar within 0.5 inches of the shaft log assembly, is mandatory on all runabout classes.
+- 3.7.1 A safety collar on the propeller shaft, within 0.5 inches of the leading end of the strut or a safety collar within 0.5 inches of the shaft log assembly, is mandatory on all runabout classes.
 Safety collars must be configured so they will prevent the shaft and propeller from sliding back and hitting the rudder should the thrust bearing come apart or loose on the shaft.
 The safety collar must have two set screws or be of the split-type configuration.
 If placed forward of the thrust bearing, the collar must be larger than the bearing.
 Couplers between the gearbox shaft and the propeller shaft on runabouts shall be a minimum of 4.75 inches long and utilize a minimum of 5 clamping bolts.
 Set screws shall be used in each end of the coupler.
 Each shaft shall be dimpled to receive set screws.
-Safety collars in all classes shall be machined from bar stock, not pressed metal (sintered iron).

-3.7.2 All boats must be equipped with a positive return throttle, insuring that the throttle plate returns to a normally closed position when throttle pressure is released.

-3.7.3 Hulls without restrained drivers must be equipped with an electric kill switch, or fuel shut-off valve.
+Safety collars in all classes shall be machined from bar stock, not pressed metal (sintered iron). - 3.7.2 All boats must be equipped with a positive return throttle, insuring that the throttle plate returns to a normally closed position when throttle pressure is released. - 3.7.3 Hulls without restrained drivers must be equipped with an electric kill switch, or fuel shut-off valve.
 It must be capable of stopping the engine if the driver is separated from the boat.
-The safety kill switch or fuel shut-off valve tether or lanyard must be securely attached to the driver's life jacket.

-3.7.4 The recommended depth of rear "shoes" or "sponsons" is no more than 75% of the distance from the bottom of the hull to the center line of the propeller shaft, at the transom.
+The safety kill switch or fuel shut-off valve tether or lanyard must be securely attached to the driver's life jacket. - 3.7.4 The recommended depth of rear "shoes" or "sponsons" is no more than 75% of the distance from the bottom of the hull to the center line of the propeller shaft, at the transom.

-3.7.5 All hydroplanes and runabouts must have suitable flotation which will float the hull, motor and driver in a swamped state.
-It will be the responsibility of each owner to verify if his craft's flotation is adequate.
-For runabouts with restraint capsules, it is recommended that flotation be placed in a location to help upright capsized hulls.
-Flotation should be placed in the left (port) side and in the bow area forward of the kickboard.
+3.7.5 All hydroplanes and runabouts must have suitable floatation which will float the hull, motor, and driver in a swamped state.
+It will be the responsibility of each owner to verify if his crafts floatation is adequate and they may be asked to indicate location of the floatation.
+For runabouts with restraint capsules it is recommended that floatation be placed in a location to help upright a capsized hull.
+Floatation should be placed in the left (port) side, and mechanically fastened to the capsule and stringers, based on a maximum of 60 lbs. per cubic foot.